kqr/kqr.github.com/_posts/2012-11-20-part-6-messing-with-numbers.md

 and throw an error message.
 The error message might seem uncalled for, and that is true.
 This is once again a place where we run into the mess that is numbers in Haskell.

-Do you know the story of what the doctor replied when his patient came in complaining that, "It hurts when I do this?"
-The doctor replied dryly, "Then stop doing that."
-For the time being, I am going to ask you to not divide with the thing you get out of any of the three functions that convert fractional numbers to integers.
+There is a funny story about a snarky doctor with his patient, and it goes something like this.
+A patient comes into the doctors office and says, "It hurts when I do this."
+The doctor replies dryly, "Then stop doing that."
+For the time being, I am going to be the snarky doctor and ask you to not divide with the thing you get out of any of the three functions that convert fractional numbers to integers.

-The technical reason for why is that you cannot use `/` for division with integers in Haskell, only fractional numbers.
-Something like `18` will automatically get converted to a fractional number, but if you type `floor 18`, Haskell will see that you explicitly mean 18 as an integer, and therefore it will refuse converting and the division will fail.
+> The technical reason for why it behaves like that is that you cannot use `/` for division with integers in Haskell, only fractional numbers.
+Something like `18` will automatically get converted to the fractional number `18.0`, but if you type `floor 18`, Haskell will see that you explicitly mean 18 as an integer, and therefore it will refuse converting and the division will fail.

 Exercises